The Low Vision Examination

 - Problems threading a needle or making clothing repairs

-- Difficulty using the telephone book or reading magazines, even with regular eyeglasses.
+- Difficulty reading, such as using the telephone book or looking through magazines, even with regular eyeglasses.

 Preparing for the Low Vision Examination

-Before arriving for the low vision examination, it's helpful to make a list of questions for the doctor.
+Before arriving for the low vision examination, it's helpful to make a list of questions for your doctor.
 Here are some suggestions:

 - What is the name of my eye disease or disorder?